chukstars/alx-pre_course/0x01-git/README.md

-This project shows my first project as an Alx student
+This is my first subfolder